ProgrammingHero1/B710-chef-recipe-hunter/task_description.md

 1. On the Registration page, display errors when:

-    -   A user's email address or password doesn't match.
+    >  🚩 update:  If a user's email address or password doesn't match, display error.
+This error will be displayed on the Login page.

     -   The password is less than 6 characters